slashworks/contao-simple-svg-icons-bundle/README.md

 Install with ```composer require slashworks/contao-simple-svg-icons```.
 After updating the database, select the SVG icon sprite file in the settings of your theme.
 Use the new field **icon files** to select the SVG icon sprite file.
 The icons you can use are taken from this file.
-For an easy start, an example SVG icon sprite file will be copied over to **/files/dummy-svg-icon-sprite/example-sprite.svg**
+For an easy start, download the [example-sprite.svg][example-sprite-file] and place it inside the files folder of your contao installation.

 An SVG icon sprite file is a collection of multiple SVG icons, defined within a ```<symbol>```.
 The menu icon for example looks like this: